Civil Aviation Authority (United Kingdom): History

-The Civil Aviation Act 1982 was an Act of Parliament to address evolving conditions, and currently governs air flight in the UK.
+The Civil Aviation Act 1982 (c.
+16) was an act of Parliament to address evolving conditions, and currently governs air flight in the UK.

 Responsibility for air traffic control in the UK passed to NATS in the run-up to the establishment of its public-private partnership in 2001.

 The priorities of the chair, as recorded by letter upon the accession to government of the Cameron–Clegg coalition were, chief amongst others: